 Need more information?
 Contact Liz Svoboda email@example.com.

-We are working with ODE to add library specific tools to Canvas navigation.
-These tools will embed library webpages into your class, so that students do not have to leave Canvas to access the library.
+These tools embed library webpages, a course reserve search, and/or our Ask a Librarian webpage into the Canvas navigation of your class, so that students do not have to leave Canvas to access them.

-We are creating lesson modules that instructors will be able to import from the Canvas Commons into their courses.
-Currently, the very popular Avoiding Plagiarism tutorial has been created, but we are planning to create more.
+We have created lesson modules that instructors will be able to import from the Canvas Commons into their courses.
+Currently we offer the following modules, but are developing more.

 Please contact Liz Svoboda for suggestions about modules to create.

 Linking or embedding ebooks, journal articles, films, and more from the library databases is simple in Canvas.
-Find out how to add stable and proxied links to library content on the Link to Library Texts and Embed Library Media pages.
+Find out how to add library content on the Link to Library Texts and Embed Library Media pages.